Skip to Main Content

 This guide provides an introduction to generative AI.

 Generative AI is built on large language models (LLM) that are "trained" on enormous amounts of data.
 These sources may reflect biases and stereotypes.
-When generative AI uses these resources to train the model, its output may reflect these same biases.
+When generative AI uses these resources to train the model, its output may reflect misleading or inaccurate information.
 In addition, the Internet serves as a major source of data for LLM training and is overrepresented with English language resources, which may lead generative AI models to underrepresent knowledge and ideas from non-English language communities and nations.

 While the content generative by AI can be useful, users should be aware of the possibility of bias in the output.